 A defensive genius who redefined the cornerback position with game-changing plays from interception returns to bone-jarring tackles.

-Rod Woodson didn't just play defense; he weaponized it.
-For 17 NFL seasons, his combination of blistering speed, tactical intelligence, and physical ferocity made him the most versatile and feared defensive back of his generation.
-Starting as a shutdown cornerback for the Pittsburgh Steelers, he could erase a team's top receiver one week and return a kickoff for a touchdown the next.
-A devastating knee injury in 1995 only showcased his resilience, as he returned to the Super Bowl that same season.
-He later evolved into a ball-hawking free safety, leading the league in interceptions at age 37.
-Woodson's career was a masterclass in adaptation and longevity, leaving an indelible mark on the record books and the way defense is played.
+Rod Woodson led the NFL in interceptions at age 37, capping a 17-year career defined by versatility and resilience.
+Starting as a shutdown cornerback for the Pittsburgh Steelers, his blistering speed, tactical intelligence, and physical ferocity made him a feared defensive back.
+He could erase a top receiver one week and return a kickoff for a touchdown the next.
+A devastating knee injury in 1995 showcased his resilience as he returned to the Super Bowl that same season.
+He later evolved into a ball-hawking free safety.

 1965–1980